Get Our Insider to Property Damage Brochure

 Charlotte’s beautiful scenery makes biking around the city quite an experience.
 However, bicyclists in North Carolina are subject to various outdated policies concerning their rights and liabilities on the roads.
 These laws, combined with an increasingly urban population, have made commuting more difficult for bicyclists.
 The increased number of motorists on the road has made it easier to be a victim of a biking accident.
 If you or a family member has suffered an injury while bicycling, you should consult with an experienced Charlotte bicycle accident lawyer.

 The injury attorneys at Dewey, Ramsay & Hunt, P.A. are prepared to handle your bike accident case.
 Our legal team has over three decades of experience in personal injury cases that we can use to help you recover the compensation you deserve.

 If you wish to schedule a free consultation with one of our dedicated lawyers, call us today at (704) 377-3737 or contact us online.
-We also provide our services in English or Spanish for client convenience.
+Our Charlotte personal injury attorneys also provide our services in English or Spanish for client convenience.

 North Carolina law defines a bicycle as a vehicle.
 North Carolina General Statute § 20-4.01 explains that bicycles are deemed as vehicles and every rider of a bicycle on a highway is subject to the same laws as the driver of a vehicle.

 As a result of this law, bikers in North Carolina cannot:

 - Operate their bicycle while intoxicated or impaired

 Additionally, there are other laws in North Carolina that require certain actions from cyclists.
 For example, a biker who rides at night must have a white light on the front of their bicycle and a red reflector or light on the back of the bike.
 An adult cyclist who is riding during daylight hours does not require any forms of equipment beyond the bike.
 However, any child under the age of 16 is required to wear a helmet while riding a bike.